Foods not to feed to Bearded dragons

 Spinach is another food to avoid.
 It is considered healthy for human consumption and contains relatively high amounts of iron and calcium.
 In Bearded dragons, however, spinach acts as a calcium binder and can reduce the amount of this important mineral available for their physiological needs.

 Onions & garlic

 Rhubarb is a leafy vegetable plant with a thick stem.
 The stems are commonly eaten by humans.
-Although the stem is readily consumed by humans, the leafs contains Anthraquinone glycosides and Oxalic acid which makes is poisonous.
-For this reason the entire Rhubarb plant should rather not be fed to Bearded dragons.
+Although the stem is readily consumed by humans, the leaves contain Anthraquinone glycosides and Oxalic acid which makes is poisonous.
+For this reason, the entire Rhubarb plant should rather not be fed to Bearded dragons.